 The last day of the Cheltenham Festival is the biggest one of the week.
 It is the day of the Cheltenham Gold Cup in which horses, jockeys and trainers go down in Cheltenham history.

 JCB Triumph Hurdle – Burning Victory

 Allmankind went off very eager as expected with Goshen and Aspire Tower both sitting just behind.
-These three horses kept the pace well throughout the race and were fighting between them for first place as they went round.
+The trio kept the pace well throughout the race and were fighting for first place as they went around the course.

 Goshen was the only horse to not complete the race.